 TIG requires certain licenses, permits and approvals to develop the Amaam North and Amaam projects.
 There are three main approvals required to commence the construction and operation of a mining project in Russia.
 These are a) an Exploration and Extraction Licence (Mining Licence); b) a Construction Permit; and c) a Commissioning Permit.
-Due to the current stage of the Amaam project, the majority of the required licences, permits and approvals to construct and operate have not yet been applied for.
+Due to the current stage of the Amaam project, the Company has not yet applied for the majority of the required licences, permits and approvals to construct and operate the mine.

-For Amaam North Project F, a Mining Licence was granted in December 2014 and work has been completed in obtaining all relevant Construction and Commissioning Permits.
-In addition to these mining related approvals, other approvals are required for the project's development.
-These permits include for the construction and commissioning of the CHPP, construction of the haulage road from the mine site to the port and its development and for capital upgrades to be completed at the Beringovsky Port.
+For Project F Amaam North, the Mining Licence was granted in December 2014 and work has been completed in obtaining all relevant Construction and Commissioning Permits.
+In December 2019 Rosnedra, the Russian natural resource licensing authority, approved a Mining and Excavation Plan ("TPRM") for the integrated development of the Fandyushkinskoe and Zvonkoye license areas.
+The 2020 mine plan already includes production from both areas.
+Consequently, future references to Amaam North will refer to the unified development of both license areas.

+In addition to specific mining-related approvals, other approvals are required for the development of Amaam North.
+Such approvals relate to the CHPP, road development from the Amaam North mine site to Beringovsky Port and Coal Terminal and for the capital upgrades to be completed at the Beringovsky Port and Coal Terminal.